google_counter

 2. Treatment of recurrent tumors.
 In many cases, people with recurrent glioblastoma are not candidates for surgical treatment.
 Also, recurrent tumors are often resistant to chemotherapy.
 In such cases, GBM immunotherapy using dendritic cells can inhibit the growth of the primary tumor and its metastases.
 [6]

-In all cases, GBM immunotherapy demonstrates excellent results due to the ability of immune cells to freely move into the brain tissue and destroy cancer cells.
-Where surgical intervention is associated with a high risk of complications, and chemotherapeutic drugs are unable to cross the blood-brain barrier, dendritic cell vaccination is still effective.
+GBM immunotherapy demonstrates excellent results; that is due to the ability of immune cells to freely move into the brain tissue and destroy cancer cells.
+Where surgical intervention is associated with a high risks, and chemotherapeutic drugs are unable to cross the blood-brain barrier – dendritic cell vaccination is still effective.

 From Diagnosis to Hope: Patient Testimonials

-The true measure of any medical treatment lies in the experiences of those who have undergone it.
-Two remarkable stories from patients who received dendritic cell therapy for glioblastoma depict both the treatment's effectiveness and the seamless nature of receiving care abroad.
+The true measure of any medical treatment – the experiences of those who have undergone it.
+You will see two stories from patients who received dendritic cell therapy for glioblastoma.

 The Story of Daria Rogers

-After her initial diagnosis in January 2024, Daria Rogers and her husband Maurice actively sought alternative treatments, eventually discovering therapy with dendritic cells in Germany.
-Their decision to pursue treatment abroad proved life-changing, with remarkable results appearing just three months after therapy.
+In January 2024, Daria Rogers was diagnosed with GBM.
+Together with her husband Maurice, they actively sought alternative brain cancer treatments – eventually discovering therapy with dendritic cells in Germany.
+Their decision to start treatment abroad led to remarkable results just three months after therapy.

-Daria's journey began with a devastating glioblastoma Type 4 diagnosis following emergency brain surgery after a seizure.
-Despite successful tumor removal, doctors in Ireland gave her the standard prognosis of 12-15 months to live.
-Refusing to accept this timeline, Maurice researched international options and found treatment with dendritic cells in Germany and Professor Gansauge's clinic through Booking Health's medical tourism service.
+Actually, Daria's tumor was successfully removed surgically, but that still was glioblastoma type 4.
+Doctors in Ireland gave her the standard prognosis of 12-15 months to live.
+That is why Maurice researched international options – and found treatment with dendritic cells in Germany through Booking Health's medical tourism service.

 The positive results due to the work of the immune system continued.
 Follow-up scans, including one nearly a year after diagnosis, remained crystal clear with no evidence of cancer recurrence.
 Maurice notes an unexpected benefit: "I noticed a very obvious de-aging effect.
 Daria looked fresh and genuinely had de-aged, considering she was in the middle of chemotherapy and radiotherapy."

 Daria's experience offers hope to other patients facing similar diagnoses.
 Her advice emphasizes urgency: "Go early, go very quickly.
-Don't lose hope and don't give up.
+Don't lose hope, don't give up.
 There are treatments available now that are very different than three to five years ago."

-Patient Daria Rogers, Ireland: "Dendritic Cell Therapy Gave Me Hope After Glioblastoma Diagnosis"
+Daria Rogers from Ireland: "Dendritic Cell Therapy Gave Me Hope"

 DENDRITIC CELL VACCINE FOR GLIOBLASTOMA IV MULTIFORM: GBM Patient Shares Her Success Story